-5 crochet patterns for on-the-go crafting
+Crochet patterns for when you’re on-the-go

 An image of Emma, the author, standing in the foreground, working on a crochet project.
 She is at the beach.
 In the background you can see sand, water, people and trees